Strict supports of canonical measures and applications to the geometric Bogomolov conjecture: Introduction

 Let us give an outline of the proof of Theorem~\ref{maintheorem1} now.
 To argue by contradiction, we suppose that $X / G_{X}$ is not tropically trivial but $X \subset A$ has dense small points.
 Replacing $X$ with $X / G_{X}$, we may further assume that $X$ has trivial stabilizer.
-Then, it follows from the tropical non-triviality of $X$ that $S_{X_{v}}$ has positive dimension for some place $v$, so that $\mu_{X_{v}}$ has a strict support of positive dimension.
-We set $Z := X^{N}$ and consider $\alpha : Z \to Y$ as in \S~\ref{strategy}.
-It follows from the triviality of $G_X$ that $\alpha$ is generically finite.
-Note that $\alpha$ contracts the diagonal of $Z = X^{N}$ to a point.
-Since $\mu_{X_{v}}$ has a strict support of positive dimension and since $\mu_{Z_{v}}$ is regarded as the product of $N$ copies of $\mu_{X_{v}}$, it follows that there is a strict support $\sigma$ of $\mu_{Z_{v}}$ with $\dim \alpha (\sigma) < \dim \sigma$.
+Then, it follows from the tropical non-triviality of $X$ that $S_{X_{v}}$ has positive dimension for some place $v$, where $X_v$ is the associated Berkovich space at $v$.
+Thus $\mu_{X_{v}}$ has a strict support of positive dimension.